Fauna of Canada: Birds

-Canada's avifauna comprises 462 species, members of seventeen orders of bird.
-The two most diverse orders are the passerines and the charadriiformes.
+Canada's avifauna comprises 696 recorded species, the most of any vertebrate group in the country apart from the fishes.
+Birds are also the most widely distributed group assessed in the Wild Species reports, occurring on average in more than eight of Canada's eighteen provincial, territorial and ocean regions, and they make up the majority of the country's migratory species.
 The most commonly known birds include the Canada goose, snowy owl, and the common raven.
 Another prominent Canadian bird is the whooping crane, whose only breeding grounds are protected in Wood Buffalo National Park.